tomxue/ReSampler/README.md

 ## Supported Formats

-Resampler can handle any of the file formats libsndfile can handle.
+Resampler can handle any of the file formats libsndfile can handle, plus a few extras (notably, the 1-bit DSD formats, dff and dsf).
 Thus, the following file extensions are supported:
 ![Supported Formats](https://github.com/jniemann66/ReSampler/blob/master/supported_formats.png)